shubham1o1/Complete_JS_course/8-asynchronous-JS/README.md

 - Right now we dont have any domain and we are trying to access the api from the metaweather domain.
 - Because of the origin policy we cannot access the API.
 - CORS was developed to allow developer to share resources.
 Where the developers of the API that we are requesting from, they need to implement CORS on their server.
-- We can proxy the request through our own server like doing th AJAX requests on our own server where the same origin policy doesn't exist and then send the data to the browser.
+- We can proxy the request through our own server like doing the AJAX requests on our own server where the same origin policy doesn't exist and then send the data to the browser.
 We cannot do that here because we dont have our own server.
 - We can use the proxy service provided by cors-anywhere.herokuapp.com

 ```js